DataStax-Academy/Spring-boot-todo-app/README.md

         }
 ```

-Here we are loading the config from a file named `application_test.con`
+Here we are loading the config from a file named `application_test.conf`
 And then we are passing this loaded configuration to the cqlSession.

 Locate the `application_test.conf` file in the following resources folder